 PILGRIMAGE TO SRI RAMAKRISHNA

 These pictures were taken with a 1.3 megapixel camera on a visit to Kolkata, India in January 2002.
-Despite their age and low-tech, they still offer some vibrant images of the Dakshineswar Kali Temple and others sites in the Kolkata area associated with the life of Sri Ramakrishna.
-The original website on which they were displayed without copyright has now been deleted after 16 years.
-This gallery has been created instead so that these memorable pictures can continue to see the light of day – and perhaps inspire and help others to make the same pilgrimage.
+Despite their age and low-tech, they still offer some vibrant images of the Dakshineswar Kali Temple and other sites in the Kolkata area associated with the life of Sri Ramakrishna.
+The original website on which they were displayed without copyright has now been deleted; this gallery has been created instead so that these memorable pictures can continue to see the light of day – and perhaps inspire others to make the same pilgrimage.

 Click on the thumbnails to see a larger image.